Lokgic/diss-repo/src/keynes-chapter.md

 2.  $H_w$: 10 white balls and 90 black balls
 3.  $H_n$: 50 white balls and 50 black balls.

 We then start by assuming $P(H_b) = P(H_w) = P(H_n) = 1/3$.
 Suppose we win \$1 by picking the correct hypothesis.
 Our expected payoff for choosing each hypothesis would be the same at $1/3$.
 Nevertheless, we are allow to sample with replacement as many times as we wish.
 Should we get more evidence?
+Yes, according to Ramsey, we should.

 To begin, at this point, the probability of getting a black ball is the same as getting a white ball.
 Let $E_b$ be "a black ball is drawn" and $E_w$ for white balls.
 So:
 $$P(E_b) = P(H_b)P(E_b|H_b) + P(H_w)P(E_b|H_w) + P(H_n)P(E_b|H_n)$$
 $$1/3(0.9)+1/3(0.1)+1/3(0.5)=0.5$$
 And $P(E_w) = 1 - P(E_b) = 0.5$.
 So, in the event of drawing a black ball from the urn, we would update our belief like so: